shiggo/jezioro/README.md

 The package also contains some commonly used calibration sets to facilitate the construction of transfer functions for application to individual sediment cores:
 * *tpHall1996*: diatom-inferred TP calibration set of 54 south-central Ontario lakes described in Hall and Smol (1996)
 * *vwhoQuinlan2010*: dipteran-inferred VWHO calibration set of 54 south-central Ontario lakes described in Quinlan and Smol (2001; 2010)

+## Documentation
+The [jezioro User Guide](https://shiggo.github.io/jezioro/vignettes/jezioroGuide.html) contains detailed information on the package contents and their use.

+The package also contains [An Introduction to using R at PEARL](https://shiggo.github.io/jezioro/vignettes/RGuide.html) which is a general overview of how to use R to perform the more common analyses performed at PEARL.

+## Dependencies
+The package dependencies are due to running the examples in the overview vignetter and include: *dplyr*, *ggplot2*, *knitr*, *magrittr*, *mapproj*, *rgdal*, *rioja*, and *rmarkdown*.

+## Compiling and Installing
+To build *jezioro*, first download and extract the jezioro-master.zip archive, then use the *build* command provided by the R *devtools* package to build a local package archive to install.